sam-ludlow/mame-ao/README.md

 - `.dbs` - Software database SQL query
 - `.creds` - Enter archive.org credentials
 - `.bt` - Enable the bit torrent client `DOME-BT`
+- `.btx` - Remove the bit torrent client, restart MAME-AO to use archive.org

 ## Saved State and previous MAME versions
 Saved state somtimes does not work between MAME versions.
 If you have started something with saved state you may as well use the same MAME version.